jleveau/TODO_APP_Entretiens/Readme.md

     Install the dependencies by running the command npm install.
     Launch the tests by running the command npm test.
     Implement the missing routes in src/routes/todo.ts to make the tests pass.
+    Update the Dockerfile to build a Docker image of your application.
+    Build the Docker image by running the command npm run docker:build.
+    Run the Docker image by running the command npm run docker:run.

 Scripts